lws803/FreeRTOS_experiments/cheatsheets/interrupts.md

 If 2 interrupts are triggered at the same time, the one of higher priority will go first.

 ### Nested interrupts
-A higher priority interrupt can preamp the processing of lower priority interrupt
+- A higher priority interrupt can preampt the processing of lower priority interrupt
+- Even if a code segment is running in Higher priority interrupt, when a lower priority interrupt occurs, there will be context switch to the lower priority for a brief moment before moving back to the higher priority code segment.

 ### Interrupt latency
 Interrupt response time = interrupt latency + processing time